Encentivize/bombast-integration/README.md

 ### Sending using a template

-Using a predefined template, which can be setup on the front end or via api, a POST to the path :
+Using a predefined template, which can be setup on the front end or via api, messages can be sent via a POST to the path :

 `$BASE_URL/{bombastName}/messageTemplates/{templateName}/messages`

-The BODY of the post should contain the data to template in, as well as the receipient info.
+The BODY of the post should contain the `data` to template in, as well as the receipient info in the `message` object.

 ```
 {